emilyslopez/Data_Mural_Project/Data/Data_Source_Documen.md

 between the expected and observed frequencies of students' responses.
 The probability level of p < 0.05 was used as a priori statement of the probability of an event
 " occurring as extreme or more extreme than the one observed if the null hypothesis is true."

+#### How the data was used
+The results of the survey were used to offer detailed recommendations for institutions on how to best serve students--in regards to this survey, students with disabilities.
+Their suggestions include: "Reduce Financial Barriers for Students with Disabilities, Expand Mental Health Services, Reduce Food and Housing Insecurity, and Improve Students’ Safety."

 ### About the SERU Consortium
 The SERU Consortium is a policy research and academic parternship between University of California, Berkeley (UCB), the University of Minnesota, and partnership institutions.
 It is based at the Center for Studies in higher Eductation at UCB.
 More information about the SERU Consortium may be found [here](https://cshe.berkeley.edu/seru).